 The school is Holy Cross in the Mount Airy section of Philadelphia, which is one of the Independence Mission Schools.
 The students who represented it at the competition were part of the Sophia Preparatory Program, a unique initiative at Holy Cross that identifies students who with intensive training cannot only excel but be accepted at the premier college prep schools in the area.

-The eighth grade students, all taught by math teacher Charles Arroyave, included Kaiya Austin and Marlene Winterdahl who were the first and second place winner for girls along with second and third place winners for boys Christopher Peralta and Carl Whittington.
+The eighth grade students, all taught by math teacher Charles Arroyave, included Kaiya Austin who was the first place winner for girls along with second and third place winners for boys Christopher Peralta and Carl Whittington.

 Holy Cross (Sophia Program) was the overall winning school at the competition.